danmikus/nyu_python_freestyle/README.md

 3. Send addresses to Google Geocode API to get latitude and longitude
 4. Create Heat map

-As a note, its written in Python3, so make sure it is configured correctly in the notebook.
+As a note, it's written in Python3, so make sure it is configured correctly in the notebook.

 #### Using the notebook